 What is a migraine without aura?

-Scientists aren’t sure what causes migraines, including migraines without aura.
+Scientists aren’t sure what causes migraine without aura.
 It’s thought that at least two brain chemicals, serotonin and dopamine, play a role.
 The theory is something goes awry in the way these chemicals regulate brain function.
 This causes the brain and the body’s immune system to overreact.
 When that happens, a flood of immune response cells flow through the blood vessels to the brain.
 The brain’s blood vessels open wider to accommodate these cells.
 Then even more chemicals are released to help control the vessels’ muscles.
-The vessels open and constrict and a severe, sometimes throbbing headache results.
+The vessels open and a severe, sometimes throbbing headache results.

 What are the symptoms of migraine without aura?